 - The htop command

-By using these commands, you can always be sure that there are enough memory resources for the very vital processes running on your servers.
-For example, if you are running a web server, you can be sure that the lack of resources does not slow down the website access or the website does not go down altogether.
+By using these commands, you can always be sure that enough memory resources are available for the very important processes running on your servers.
+For example, if you are running a web server, you can be sure that the lack of resources will not slow down access to the website or even crash the website.

-In order to view the memory usage, we are using the Ubuntu command line, the Terminal application.
-You can open the Terminal either through the system Dash or the Ctrl+alt+T shortcut.
+To display the memory usage, we use the Ubuntu command line, the Terminal application.
+You can open the terminal either by using the system dash or the key combination Ctrl+alt+T.

 Method 1: The free command